xexax/mlmodels/README_addmodel.md

 (https://github.com/arita37/mlmodels/issues/101)

 ## Code Style:
-   - Please don't exceed the limit of 100 characters per line.
+   - You can use to 120 characters per line : Better code readability
-   - Format your code according to PEP8 ([Read More](https://realpython.com/python-pep8/)).
-Automatic format tests are run when you commit or do a PR.
+   - Do Not FOLLOW PEP8, make your code EASY TO READ : Align  "=" together, ....
    - You can use [Black](https://github.com/psf/black)/[pep8](https://www.python.org/dev/peps/pep-0008/) formatter Python packages.

 ## Read The Examples